 We are currently building a collection of links to events and projects being mounted by other organisations in Orkney to celebrate the centenary.
 You will shortly be able to click on the titles of the events/projects in the gallery below to see details of these.

-Between April and November the GMB Fellowship plans to run seven online book group sessions on Zoom in association with Orkney Library and Archive.
+Between April and October the GMB Fellowship has run seven online book group sessions on Zoom in association with Orkney Library and Archive.

 During the Centenary of the birth of George Mackay Brown an exciting collaboration is being developed between the GMB Fellowship and Orkney Camerata.
 We are inviting people to think about continuity and change – ideas which can be seen throughout the work of George Mackay Brown, and which may have a particular resonance for us now.